nizamphoenix/clinical_transcript_summariser/new_README.md

 examples per template, and held-out zero-shot eval sets for `referral_b` and `mse`, plus the generated `dpo_pairs.jsonl` used for preference training.

+## Definitions

+- schema_valid (0–1): did the model's output parse as JSON AND contain all required keys with the right nesting?
+1 = yes, 0 = no. Averaged over the eval set.
+So schema 0.0 on v2 MSE means every single MSE output was structurally broken (e.g. missing the appearance.text nesting).
+- key_overlap / overlap (0–1): of the gold keys, how much of the gold content appears in the model's output, measured by generalized token overlap on the values. overlap 0.01 means the populated fields share almost no tokens with gold — i.e. the model emitted near-empty values.
+- grounding (0–1): of the spans the model emitted, what fraction are exact substrings of the transcript?
+1 = nothing hallucinated, lower = some emitted text isn't in the transcript.
+Plus two diagnostics:
+- all_null_rate: fraction of outputs where every field is null/empty. v2 MSE was
+  0.6 — 60% of outputs were fully collapsed.
+- ungrounded_span_rate (proposed, not yet in harness): fraction of emitted spans not found in transcript.
+Needed to detect hallucination honestly.
+"The verifier" is just these metrics packaged as one function: verifier(transcript, schema, output) → {schema_valid, grounding, key_overlap, ungrounded_span_rate}.
+Same code, two uses:

+#### SFT (Supervised Fine-Tuning) — teaches the shape of the answer.

+- What it solves: getting the model to produce outputs that look like your gold examples.
+Format, vocabulary, schema structure, domain phrasing.
+- How: show input → gold output pairs.
+Loss = "how different was the model's next-token prediction from the gold token?"
+Updates weights to close that gap.
+- Strength: cheap, stable, the only thing that works when the model has no idea what the task even is.
+You need SFT to get the model into the right ballpark.
+- Weakness: it can only imitate.
+It can't tell the model "this output was better than that one" only "this is the one right answer."
+So it can't fix subtle behavioural problems (collapse, hallucination) and can't optimise a quality signal beyond token match.

+#### DPO (Direct Preference Optimisation) — teaches which output is better when two are plausible.

+- What it solves: behavioural preferences between similar-looking outputs.
+  "Populate when grounded, abstain when not."
+"Don't hallucinate when uncertain."
+"Prefer concise over verbose."
+- How: show input → (chosen, rejected) pairs.
+Loss pushes chosen up, rejected down, relative to a frozen reference copy of the model (the reference keeps it from drifting too far).
+- Strength: directly optimises the failure mode you care about, without needing a reward model or rollouts.
+Cheap, close to SFT in tooling.
+- Weakness: needs the model to already roughly do the task — it's polishing, not bootstrapping.
+And it inherits whatever bias is in your preference pairs (this is your 2b point).

+#### GRPO (Group Relative Policy Optimisation) — teaches the model to maximise a numerical reward online.

+- What it solves: same behavioural problems as DPO, but with a decomposable reward you can tune. e.g. trade off schema validity vs grounding vs coverage explicitly.
+- How: at each step, sample N outputs for the same prompt, score each with a reward function, update weights to favour the higher-scoring ones within that group.
+No separate reward model needed if your reward is programmatic (ours is — it's the verifier).
+- Strength: most flexible.
+You can add/remove reward terms without regenerating a dataset.
+Current SOTA recipe (DeepSeek-R1-Zero used this).
+- Weakness: expensive (N rollouts per prompt), unstable, prone to reward hacking.
+Needs careful reward design.

 ## The progression: v1, then v2, then v2.1, then v3

 The project is a sequence of experiments, each one designed to answer the